DavidOsipov/web-crypto-benchmark/README.md

 ## Contributing

 Contributions are welcome!
 Please read the [Contributing Guidelines](./CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+All PRs are automatically checked against our performance smoke test to prevent regressions.

 ## Author and License